Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02TeamProject/TeamProject.md

 - Choose colors and fonts
 - Make it look professional

-**Remember:** Everyone should write at least SOME JavaScript and add comments with your initials!
+**IMPORTANT:** Everyone should write at least SOME JavaScript!
+Use live share in VS Code to split up the work.
+For example, someone can plug in their variable values in a shared JavaScript file.
+Someone could work on the CSS on their own too, and share the styling with their teammate who is working more on the HTML and JavaScript.

 ---